 As a professional with 20 years of management experience, Christine understands the needs of the business community.
-Her expertise in business operations, payroll, human resources, and benefits made her an ideal consultant for companies that spanned the spectrum of industries, from tobacco and oil to hospitals and governments.
+Her expertise in business operations, payroll, human resources, and benefits made her an ideal consultant for companies that spanned the spectrum of industries, from retail to healthcare to government.
 Her clients at Andersen Consulting (now Accenture) included Baptist Medical Center, Morgan Stanley, Lucky Grocery Stores, County of Milwaukee, Comcast Cable, and Jet Propulsion Labs.
 She later went to work for Kmart Corporation, managing the design and implementation of the company's corporate human resources system.

 Through her work, Christine learned about the needs specific to each industry – not just in terms of profit and loss, but from a human standpoint.
 In addition to understanding the needs of corporate performance, she knows the importance of balancing those needs with measures that create a productive workforce, including health care, training, fair compensation, and privacy.